jshuadvd/hacks-n-notes/training.md

 ### Session Fixation
 - create new sesion ID at login to protect

+### Password storing
+- hashing is easy decifered with the proper equipment

 ## React
 - no CSP support
 - bad escaping